#1 Student Loan Lawyer

 But what if you are a borrower who is earning enough income?

 In that case, just make sure you meet all the requirements to keep your nonprofit in good standing with the state and federal government.
-Do that, and keep make your qualifying payments under your repayment plan.
-After 120 month of payments, submit your application and wait to get your federal loans forgiven.
+Do that, and keep making your qualifying payments under your repayment plan.
+After 120 months of payments, submit your application and wait to get your federal loans forgiven.

 Should I refinance

-In all my years of doing this, I can think of only one type borrower I ever advised that refinance their federal loans with a private lender was a good idea.
+In all my years of doing this, I can think of only one type of borrower (freelancer or otherwise) I have ever advised that refinancing their federal loans with a private lender was a good idea.

 That type of borrower?
-A borrower with steady, predictable income that could reasonably expect to never be unemployed for longer than a handful of months.
+A borrower with a steady, predictable income who can reasonably expect to never be unemployed for longer than a handful of months (aka, borrowers with a traditional job).

 Who meets that description?
 Typically, members of the armed forces and medical professionals (doctors, nurse practitioners, etc.).